eclipse-californium/californium/demo-apps/cf-extplugtest-server/README.md

 (3.0.0-SNAPSHOT)

-The benchmark server is now extended to "save" the connection state (into memory) and "restore" it.
+The benchmark server is now extended to "save" the connection state (into memory) and "load" it again.
 For demonstration, type

 ```sh
 save